HCMID/HCMID.github.io/academic_conference20/index.md

 title: "Academic Conference, 2020"
 ---

+The projects presented here are part of the ongoing research and outreach by the volunteer members of the Holy Cross Manuscripts, Inscriptions and Documents Club.
+You can follow the evolving output of our research on the Bern manuscript of Aratus and our collaboration with secondary school teams throughout New England at [this publicly available github repository](https://github.com/hcmid/germanicus).

 In Spring, 2020, the annual Holy Cross Academic Conference will be a virtual event.

-Instead of a one-time presentation, the Holy Cross Manuscripts, Inscriptions and Documents Club is hosting a web pages about our work here.
+Instead of a one-time presentation, we are hosting web pages about our work here that we will also update as our work continues.

 - "[Manuscript Hackathon, 2020](hackathon/)," Stacey Kaliabakos '23, Ryan Wynn '23.
 (Faculty advisor: Neel Smith)